NetickNetworking/NetickDocumentation/articles/interest-management.md

 Broad Phase Filtering is done using a group.
 An interest management group is a list of network objects that are processed together.
 Every network object has an option to choose the broad phase filter source, it can be one of three options:

-- `None`: no filtering, the object is replicated to everyone.
+- `Global`: no filtering, the object is replicated to everyone.
 - `Area of Interest`: only when a client's Area of Interest intersects this object's group cell it will be replicated.
 - `Custom`: using an explicitly assigned custom group through code, with an index.
 Only clients who explicitly choose to be interested in this group will receive updates to the object.